melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 published: true
 ---

-# Automating testing....
-is a big goal for allot for teams... but how do we take advantage existing tool set being used to do this.
-For RESTFul API tests there is [Postman](https://www.getpostman.com/) which is a popular API client for interacting with RESTFull APIs.
+[Postman](https://www.getpostman.com/) which is a popular API client for interacting with RESTFull APIs.
 Postman also includes the ability to create test suites and run these from its UI.
 Postman also has its own CLI ...
 [Newman](https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman) that allows for running of a Postman collection (test suites) from the command line.

+There are allot of tutorials out there explain how to use Newman & Jenkins.
+The thing is that all of these examples require you to have a Jenkins master/slave that has Node.js installed along with the Newman npm package.

 # Newman also has its own Docker Image
 more details on that at: [https://www.getpostman.com/docs/v6/postman/collection_runs/newman_with_docker](https://www.getpostman.com/docs/v6/postman/collection_runs/newman_with_docker)

-Using this Docker image its as simple as running the a command like `docker run -t postman/newman_ubuntu1404 --url="https://www.getpostman.com/collections/8a0c9bc08f062d12dcda"` to run through your Postman Test Scripts.
+Using this Docker image its as simple as running the a command like `docker run -t postman/newman_ubuntu1404 --url="https://www.getpostman.com/collections/8a0c9bc08f062d12dcda"` to run your Postman Test Scripts.

-There are allot of tutorials out there explain how to use Newman & Jenkins.
-The thing is that all of these examples require you to have a Jenkins master/slave that has Node.js installed along with the Newman npm package.

 I wanted to see if we can take advantage of Newman's Docker Image to do the same thing as all these tutorials BUT avoid having to install Node.js or Newman on a Jenkins master/slave.
 So to get started, I want to use Newman Docker Image without Jenkins.
 (I'll add the Jenkins steps in a later post, but I'm sure that'll end up being a simple step along the lines of what is usually done for Newman/Jenkins integration.)